Netflix/dgs/docs/spring-graphql-integration.md

 Netflix open-sourced the DGS framework in 2021, and has been the widely adopted GraphQL Java framework by many companies.

 While we continued adoption and development on the DGS Framework, the team at Spring were also exploring GraphQL support for Spring Boot.
-This effort was already underway prior to open-sourcing the DGS framework, while the Spring GraphQL efforts were also yet to be announced.
+This effort was already underway prior to open-sourcing the DGS framework.
-After open sourcing the framework, both teams convened to discuss the current state and future direction.
-At the time Spring GraphQL was not as feature rich in comparison to the DGS Framework and we both  decided to continue what we were doing.
 While both the frameworks started with different goals and approaches, over the past year, Spring-GraphQL has matured and reached feature parity with many aspects of the DGS framework.
 This resulted in two "competing" frameworks in the community that largely solved the same problem.